a-arev/azure-proj/README.md

 - **setup.sh** - shell script used to setup workspace, compute, and data assets
 - **titanic-env.txt** - file with context for building enviroment for job
 - **train-model.yml** - specifications file for *train-model.py* script

+# Wiki Page
+See Wiki page (menu above) for information on recreating Azure environment and visualizing scripts with schematics.